-The same applies to the size of your bouquet, says Sarah.
+The “less is more” motto also applies to the size of your bouquet, says Sarah.

 “Bouquets often look a lot bigger in pictures and you don’t want the flowers to overpower your outfit or to engulf you!
-When designing a mixed flower bouquet, aim to include a focal (often larger, rounder flowers like a peony or rose), a linear / gestural element (such as veronica or sweetpea), along with smaller flowers and textures (for example, lisianthus, wax flower, berries); and for a whimsical look add in loose, draping greenery such as spirea.”
+When designing a mixed flower bouquet, aim to include a focal (often larger, rounder flowers like a peony, rose, and even hydrangea), a linear / gestural element (such as veronica, snapdragons, or sweetpea), along with smaller flowers and textures (lisianthus, wax flower, berries); and for a whimsical look add in loose, draping greenery such as spirea.”

 If you can, she adds that incorporating foraged greenery or flowers also adds something special and unexpected.

 If you’re looking for more of a looser bouquet, Sarah says having a variation in height among the flowers with “plenty of gestural elements” and for a classic, rounder shape, aim to “have the flowers closer together in the bouquet.

 And when making your diy wedding bouquet, start with the sturdier/thicker stems like peonies and greenery for structure and shape, then add the more smaller or delicate elements.

 Before you make your actual wedding day bouquet, consider buying fresh flowers from your local grocery store or florist so you can practice arranging flowers and using the tools.
 (More on the ones you’ll need, below).